Obama kicks off battle vs Romney with big money lead

 The group's biggest donors last month included Texas billionaire banker Harold Simmons, who gave another $600,000 for a total of $800,000; hedge fund manager Kenneth Griffin of Citadel LLC, who gave $850,000 for a total of more than $1 million; and Huron Carbon LLC, which gave $1 million and shares an address in Florida with Oxbow Carbon, run by Bill Koch and itself a big donor to the Super PAC.

-Other big donors included Charles Schwab Corp founder Charles Schwab and his wife Helen, Cisco Systems Inc Chairman and Chief Executive John Chambers, New Balance Athletics Chairman James Davis, Marriott International Inc CEO J.W.
-Marriott Jr. and his brother Richard Marriott, chairman of Host Hotels and Resorts Inc.
+Other big donors included Charles Schwab Corp (SCHW.N) founder Charles Schwab and his wife Helen, Cisco Systems Inc (CSCO.O) Chairman and Chief Executive John Chambers, New Balance Athletics Chairman James Davis, Marriott International Inc MAR.N CEO J.W.
+Marriott Jr. and his brother Richard Marriott, chairman of Host Hotels and Resorts Inc. (HST.N)

+Priorities received $1 million from Amy Goldman, heir to the fortune of New York real estate mogul Sol Goldman, and a second installment of $500,000 from Kareem Ahmed, CEO of a California medical billing and collecting firm Landmark Medical Management.

+The PAC also received $250,000 from Anne Earhart, granddaughter of oil baron J. Paul Getty.
+Earhart is also the top donor to another Democratic Super PAC, opposition research-focused American Bridge.

 MORE SUPER PAC HELP